-Scientists have been looking for the Alzheimer’s solution for quite some time now and a number of preclinical research on marijuana and the disease have been conducted.
+Scientists have been looking for the Alzheimer’s solution for quite some time now and a number of studies on cannabis and the Alzheimer’s disease have been conducted.
 But, there is always this stumbling block in the form of repressive laws.

 However, things are beginning to change for good…

-The research on marijuana’s effects on Alzheimer’s patients is still in its early stages.
-But even this early, scientists have come to magnificent conclusions.
+The research on marijuana’s effects on Alzheimer’s is still in its early stages, but even this early, scientists have come to magnificent conclusions.

-When it comes to treating Alzheimer’s with THC there have been just a few studies on mice, and even fewer on humans.
+When it comes to treating Alzheimer’s with cannabinoids from cannabis there have been just a few studies on mice, and even fewer on humans.
 But, here’s what we know so far…